SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tbody>
 <tr>
 <td style="text-align:left">ID</td>
 <td style="text-align:left">Unique ID of the device.
-For example, the ID could be an IMEI, serial number, etc.</td>
+For example, the ID could be an IMEI, serial number, etc. The ID field has to be unique as it uniquely identifies a LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">IDTYPE</td>